lynnfaraday/aresmush.com/_root/tutorials/config/weather.md

 ---
+title: Configuring the Weather System
+layout: page
 tags:
 - config
-title: Configuring the weather system.
 ---
-# Configuring the Weather System

 To configure the Weather plugin: